Selecting the Best Island: Oahu vs. Maui

 - Big Waves: Wintertime holds the best waves for lovers of water adventures.
 Head to the North Shore for their enormous waves.

 - Lanikai Pillbox: You'll never forget a sunrise hike at Lanikai Pillbox.
 The panorama view makes it difficult to peel your eyes off the horizon.
-Moreso, this grand point provides wildlife spotting - with the chances of seeing a monk seal or humpback whale!
+Moreso, this grand point provides wildlife spotting - with the chance of seeing a monk seal or humpback whale!

 - Sailing: End at least one day with a sunset sail in Waikiki.